mariaflors/merging_based_qr_archive/README.md

 ## Structure of the code
-There are two main folders where the code is stored, `analytical`, where there is the file that has the analytic analysis of the merging-based approach with the double distance, and `monte_carlo`, where there are seven files that are used to perform the Monte Carlo simulation of both the swapping and merging based approaches of the double distance protocol:git pull
+There are two main folders where the code is stored, `analytical`, where there is the file that has the analytic analysis of the merging-based approach with the double distance, and `monte_carlo`, where there are seven files that are used to perform the Monte Carlo simulation of both the swapping and merging based approaches of the double distance protocol:

 1. `swap_based.py`: Sampling function of the swapping-based approach.
 2. `merge_based.py`: Sampling functions of the merging-based approach.
 Described in detail in Appendix B.